-A recipient who has lost money or from whom money has been stolen and who is without food or food stamps, may be given assistance to obtain food only, pending the receipt of the next assistance check or receipt of other income, whichever is first.
+A recipient who has lost money or from whom money has been stolen and who is without food or SNAP benefits, may be given assistance to obtain food only, pending the receipt of the next assistance check or receipt of other income, whichever is first.
 The food need is computed based on the standard from the table below for the appropriate number of days that food is required for each person in the GPA assistance unit.

 The recipient must report the loss or theft to the police department and sign an affidavit (AP-55) attesting to the loss or theft before the payment can be authorized.
-Payment is authorized in the "Catastrophic Expense" (CATS) panel under the Special Processing (SPEC) function in INRHODES (See INRHODES on-line procedures in Section 1104.10.80).
+Payment is authorized via the state's electronic eligibility system.